dhaitz/machine-learning-interactive-visualization/README.md

 - More comprehensive Readme on machine learning model evaluation, describing metrics in detail
 - Create GIFs and add to Readme
-- Smoother refresh, without flickering
-- Faster plot update
+- Smoother refresh and faster plot update.
+Could be possible via using matplotlib's notebook or widget backend, but currently not working, see [this GitHub issue](https://github.com/matplotlib/matplotlib/issues/15076).